 For associates and interns, saying no to work can be particularly difficult.
 Believe it or not, many employers really value employees who guard themselves against burnout.
 Find more on the diplomatic way to say no to work here.

 Finally, in particularly tough situations with pushy clients, bosses, or otherwise — consider this advice from a former hostage negotiator in this episode of Adam Grant’s WorkLife podcast: (1) Engage the asker in a process called “Forced Empathy.”
 Ask how the person expects you to be able to do it, with particular attention to what your tone of voice emphasizes — around 29:29 into the podcast, Chris Voss, a 24-year FBI hostage negotiator who explains the work as all about setting boundaries, explains that you don’t want to imply the request is absurd with your tone.
 You want to genuinely shift the question of how you can accomplish it to the person asking.
 (2) Label the asker’s behavior, testing whether they own it or reject it.
 For example, if your commitment is questioned because you set a boundary of not working past a certain time, you might say “It seems like the work I’m producing during the workday doesn’t demonstrate my commitment, and it seems like you’re more interested in what hours I’m in the office than what I’m actually producing.”
 Another important style tip from Chris Voss — as you represent your perspective, simply avoid using the word “I” as in, “What I’m hearing is,” which will feel more confrontational.
-(3) When you need another to commit to your boundary, it can be easier not to look for a “yes” — instead, seek to find an alternative they aren’t “completely opposed to”.
+(3) When you need another person to commit to your boundary, it can be easier not to look for a “yes” — instead, seek to find an alternative they aren’t “completely opposed to”.
 One final caution — if setting healthy boundaries in your work environment feels like hostage negotiations, you might want to consider developing your career in a better environment.

 Operating within healthy boundaries allows us to prioritize activities, to practice good self-care, to be a good role model for others, and to have an appropriate sense of control in our lives.
 Despite the initial discomfort of setting and maintaining boundaries, the payoff is worth it.
 Observe others as you get started, and don’t hesitate to seek mentorship from those who have good boundaries.